EU-U.S. Privacy Shield/European data transfers

 Adobe Privacy Shield certification

-Adobe Systems Incorporated (our U.S. company) has certified to the EU-U.S. and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from the European Economic Area (EEA) and Switzerland to the United States.
+Adobe Inc. (our U.S. company) has certified to the EU-U.S. and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from the European Economic Area (EEA) and the United Kingdom and/or Switzerland to the United States.
 Our certification does not apply to personal information collected in connection with Fotolia and TubeMogul websites and apps.
-To learn more about the Privacy Shield program, or to view the certification for Adobe Systems Incorporated, please see https://www.privacyshield.gov/.
+To learn more about the Privacy Shield program, or to view the certification for Adobe Inc., please see https://www.privacyshield.gov/.

 - The types of personal information collected